-Company C is an international trade facility that is engaged in port-related activities at two different maritime port facilities, Facility 1 and Facility 2.
+Company C is an international trade facility that is engaged in port-related activities at two different maritime port facilities in Virginia ("Facility 1" and "Facility 2").
 As a result of its increased qualified trade activities, Company C decides to expand two buildings, one located at Facility 1 ("Building 1") and the second located at Facility 2 ("Building 2").
-To implement the expansion, Company C makes a capital investment of \$2 million in Building 1 and a capital investment of \$10 million in Building 2.
+To implement the expansion, Company C makes a capital investment of \$2 million in Building 1 and a capital investment of \$10 million in Building 2 during Taxable Year 2012.

-Also as a result of its increased qualified trade activities, Company C decides to hire 100 additional employees to work at Facility 1 and 50 additional employees to work at Facility 2.
+Also as a result of its increased qualified trade activities, Company C decides to hire 100 additional employees to work at Facility 1 and 50 additional employees to work at Facility 2 during Taxable Year 2012.